aetotvl6789/graphql-wg/rfcs/Struct.md

 }
 ```

-(Note that because we're selecting the entire `bio` field, all possible
+(Note that because we're selecting the entire `bio` field in `C`, all possible
-selection sets are satisfied.)
+subselections are satisfied.)

 ### `__typename`

-`__typename` is available to query on all structs.
-This ensures that clients
+`__typename` is available to query on all `struct`s (and thus on
-that automatically and silently add `__typename` to every selection set will not
+`structUnion`s).
+This ensures that clients that automatically and silently add
+`__typename` to every selection set will not break, and is also useful for
-break.
+resolving the type of a `structUnion`.

 On input of a `struct`, `__typename` is optional but recommended.

 On input of a `structUnion`, `__typename` is required to determine the type of
 the `struct` supplied.

-If we were to make `__typename` required on all struct inputs then changing an
+If we were to make `__typename` required on all `struct` inputs then changing an
 input type from `struct` to `structUnion` would be non-breaking; this is a nice
 advantage, but is currently outweighed by the desire to make input pleasant for
 users.

-## Why
+## Motivation

-Why:

-- composite in/out
+Motivation breaks into the following categories:

+- providing a composite type that can be used for both input and output
+- providing a composite type that's capable of polymorphism on input
+- providing a type that treats a composite type as an atom (effectively allowing
+  "wildcard" selection)
-- polymorphic input
+- providing a polymorphic type that's symmetric across input and output
-- polymorphic input/output equivalence
-- wildcard
-- atomic pure data (no resolvers)

-## Why introduce a structured input/output equivalent type?
+### Why introduce a structured input/output equivalent type?

 There has long been a desire in the community for allowing custom scalars to
 have a defined structure and yet still be treated as "atomic" (i.e. pull down